VIP Lambing Experience

 1. Freedom from hunger and thirst – bottle feeding at a set time to ensure they have the number of feeds required within a 24-hour period.
 This changes depending on their age.
 Access to a self-feeder overnight in case they require more.
 Water will be available once they reach the age that they will drink it.

-2. Freedom from discomfort – a clean and comfy straw bed is provided, and a heat lamp to keep them warm.
-They also have no access to anything that can hurt them, and are kept in a barn away from loud noises and other animals.
+2. Freedom from discomfort – a clean and comfy straw bed is provided, and a heat lamp where necessary to keep them warm.
+They also have no access to anything that can hurt them and are kept in a barn away from loud noises and other animals.

 3. Freedom from pain, injury, or disease – foot dips are used before and after entering their enclosure to ensure no diseases are walked in.
 PPE is also worn to ensure there is no option of anything be transmitted from clothing.
 Only the Livestock team are able to pick them up to avoid them being handled incorrectly and potentially hurt.
 They also are well monitored to ensure they are healthy as they grow.